MRSA infections destroy people’s lives. Staph can even kill. And many are caught in the cycle of infection, antibiotic, infection, antibiotic…

 So for long term health and wellness I highly recommend you adopt a Filtered Lifestyle.
 Meaning a life where you eat clean use safe beauty and body products, as well as keep unnecessary toxins out of your home.

-This may sound like overkill to those who landed on this page just looking for a simple cure for MRSA, but let me tell you that living Filtered is critical to your recovery.
+This may sound like overkill to those who landed on this page just looking for a simple cure for MRSA, but let me tell you that living Filtered (toxin-free) is CRITICAL to your recovery.

 Given that we live in a world where our air is polluted, our water contains hefty toxins, our foods are little more than poisons coated in salt and sugar, it is no surprise that most people are sick, drained of energy, unable to sleep, and barely functioning.